Consumers are increasingly turning to search engines like Google for everything from product research to the latest updates and more.

 Put yourself in the shoes of your target audience.
 What are some of the keywords that you would search for to find a solution that addresses your problem?

-For example, if your business does glass pool fencing some keywords you might come up with include:
+For example, if your business does glass bathroom shower screens some keywords you might come up with include:

 The idea is to come up with a short list of keywords.
 Then from there we’ll be able to grow those initial keywords into a much larger list.
 Not all keywords will be winners and that’s okay.
 Later we’ll look at how to determine whether certain keywords are worth targeting or not.

 Synonyms are another important part of the keyword research process.
 Targeting these keywords have two added benefits—They make your content look more natural and can account for more traffic to your site.